-Medi-Cal Managed Care Plans As Medicaid Certified Application Counselors Gold Coast Health Plan submitted its application to participate in the Certified Application Counselor Program (CAC).
+Medi-Cal Managed Care Plans As Medicaid Certified Application Counselors

+Gold Coast Health Plan submitted its application to participate in the Certified Application Counselor Program (CAC).
 The objective of the CAC Program is to provide information and assistance to consumers regarding Covered California and to help facilitate enrollment in Medi-Cal.

-Draft regulations are expected to be approved at the February 20, 2014 Covered California Board meeting.
-Training modules are expected to begin in mid-to-late March.
+Draft regulations for the CAC Program are expected to be approved by the Covered California Executive Board by mid- March.
 Certified Application Counselors (CAC) will be required to undergo background checks, which will be paid for by the participating Plan.
 Access to CalHEERS will be granted to CACs once the individual passes the exam and clears the background check.